 For the purpose of full transparency, it should be stated that the author of this article came across the tweet as an indirect result of the Gloucestershire-based company contacting them about the possibility of an article highlighting a 40% discount code offered to University of Southampton students as ‘a sort of appreciation of our link with the University’.
 Ixaha has previously advertised internship roles on the University’s careers and employability service and was part of the University’s Business and Innovation Programme, which seeks to increase work experience opportunities for Southampton students.

 While researching and writing on the discount code, the company’s social media channels were looked at.
 Very quickly, it was found that Twitter was the only social media account which had been updated this year and Ixaha advocated hard-left political stances – unusual for a company, but in keeping with the political and environment slogans and designs of Ixaha’s t-shirts.
 However, scrolling approximately a page down the company’s Twitter profile, the anti-Semitic tweet was found.
 Another tweet, from more recently in February, also suggested the state of Israel was anti-Semitic itself.

-In light of the discount code Ixaha were offering to students containing SUSU’s name, the students’ union have confirmed to Wessex Scene that they have had no links to the company in any way.
+In light of the discount code Ixaha were offering to students containing SUSU’s name, the students’ union confirmed to Wessex Scene that they had no links to the company in any way.